Where Charity and Art collide

-The theatre is a bit like going to Mcdonalds as a child: you’re happy to go because it doesn’t really matter what you’re going to get and someone is going to be impressed you went no matter what happened.
+Going to the theatre as an adult is a bit like going to Mcdonald's as a child: you’re happy to go because it doesn’t really matter what you’re going to get and if you tell someone you've been, chances are they will be impressed.

 There’s clearly been a lot of thought that has gone into the size vs. capacity argument in the design of the main stage seating area.
 Now whilst the seats aren’t the most well cushioned or supportive, The smaller seats means that the seating arrangement does not need to be tiered at an extreme angle, meaning you can practically walk to your seat without a single step impeding you.
-In my experience and through the virtual tour available on the website, it’s clear that the thought of wheelchair access was a priority in this design.
+It does therefore mean that should you or your date have limited mobility, Belgrade should be a pleasure.

-However, wheelchair user or not, like I said earlier, the seat’s aren’t the most comfortable; so whilst there is excellent leg room even if you are taller than 6ft, it’s not enough to stop your bum from going numb or your lower back from cramping if it is particularly sensitive.
+Wheelchair user or not though, these seats aren't the most comfortable; so whilst there is excellent leg room (even if you are taller than 6ft), it’s not enough to stop your bum from going numb or your lower back from cramping if it is particularly sensitive.
 Now this isn’t a fault specific to Belgrave- in my experience almost every higher-end/West End theatre suffers from this uncomfortable seating dilemma.
-In Belgrave’s defence, the seats do hold up well until the 40minute or so mark and then you begin shuffling.
+In Belgrave’s defence though, the seats do hold up well until the 40minute mark before you start shuffling.

-So on my side note, I make this plea to any Auditorium designers out there: please make the seats more like cinema seats.
-Please do not rely on the fact that there is an intermission to make sub-comfortable seats.
+So on my side note, I make this plea to any Auditorium designers out there: Please make the seats more like cinema seats.
+Please stop relying on the intermission to make sub-comfortable seats.
 Thank you.

 The auditory experience in the auditorium is probably the most important aspect of any performance, as no matter how far you are from the stage, you should always be able to follow the lines.
-Thankfully, Belgrade does a fair job of this, with a well worked and clear surround speaker system that left no dead zones in the feedback and allowed me to keep up with the pace of the play.
-In truth, it’s exactly what I expected, so whilst it’s not disappointing; I’ve not been wowed either.
+Thankfully, Belgrade does a fair job of this, with a well worked and clear surround sound system that left no audible dead zones and allowed me to keep up with the pace of the play.
+In truth, it’s exactly what I had expected from a theatre of this size, so whilst it’s not disappointing; I’ve not been wowed either.

-The Belgrade Theatre does offer three hotels for you to stay at if you decide to plan your trip around two days in Coventry, and whilst the ‘Ramada Hotel & Suites’, ‘Hilton Hotels and Resorts’ and ‘Coombe Abbey’ each come in at different price points and proximity to the Theatre it is unclear if a discount is offered if you book your stay and reference Belgrade.
+The Belgrade Theatre does offer three hotels for you to stay at should you decide to plan your trip around two days in Coventry, and whilst the ‘Ramada Hotel & Suites’, ‘Hilton Hotels and Resorts’ and ‘Coombe Abbey’ each come in at different price points and proximity to the Theatre, it is unclear if a discount is offered if you book your stay and reference Belgrade.